 If someone was giving directions and said to take Maple Street instead of Oak Street, then that’s a good reason for correcting them.
 But pointing out in public that someone used incorrect grammar, pronounced a word wrong, or said one thing but meant another is tactless — it adds no value to the conversation and all it does is embarrass the speaker.

 Some people get their kicks and feel powerful by cutting others down so this correction can sometimes be considered a form of bullying.
 Others are honestly trying to help, but just lack the tact for doing it right.
 And still others are perfectionists and can’t help themselves.
 You’ve probably been in group conversations where someone had made the same mistake over and over again.
 I can think of a few situations where everyone knew the person was making a mistake but still got the point, yet someone in an effort to help, pointed out the mistake and therefore embarrassed the person.
 Is it more embarrassing to realize you made a mistake that some people may have caught after the fact, or to have someone point it out mid-conversation so you know everyone listening now knows you made the mistake?
 I’d say the latter is much more embarrassing.

 How to correct someone:

 If it’s something small and there’s no harm done, pretend it never happened.
-I’ve seen people start to correct themselves but before they could, someone else jumped in to do it for them.
+I’ve seen people start to correct themselves, but before they could, someone else jumped in to do it for them.
 So give the person at least a sentence or two to discover and correct the mistake on their own.
 If they keep making the mistake, then you might want to point it out in private.
-If the mistake they’re making can cause a problem (such as bad advice or wrong directions), then you can step in right away.
+If the mistake they’re making can cause a problem (such as poor advice or wrong directions), then you can step in right away.

 In either case, you want to make sure you handle it carefully.
 Here are some tips: